cfbender/homelab/README.md

 On startup for the intial configuration the web interface will bind to port `3000`.
 If you have local access to the server, you can access it there (ie. `10.0.0.10:3000`), and then be sure that it does not bind to port `80`, but instead `3333` (defined in external labels for loadbalancer).

 If you do not have direct network access to the server, you can launch the first time with the loadbalancer port to `:3000`, configure it to bind to `3333`, then restart with the original port in the label configuration.

+I set up a replica instance on a Raspberry Pi, so that I can have a backup DNS in case I need to take the server down for some reason.
+Just use the default config file (`${CONFIG_DIR}/adguard/adguardhome-sync.yaml`) from [the adguardhome-sync repo](https://github.com/bakito/adguardhome-sync) entering in the username and password for each, and you should be good to go!
+(Note: I turn off the stats and query log syncing because I find it useful to see what hits the fallback server)

 ### DNS/Networks